 Fungi is without stems, leaves or flowers but most is large enough to be seen with the naked eye.
 Some fungi are responsible for diseases in animals, plants and man while others can be used industrially and for medicine.
 Many others like yeast, truffles and certain mushrooms are edible and are used as food.

-Different types of Fungi
+Different types Fungi-with pictures

 Every other day, a new type of fungi or bacteria is being discovered, so we can never be too certain on the exact amount of species that is out there.
 Fungi differ in shape, size and color, there are also thousands of different species.
 Just to name a few, Here are some pictures, of some of the different types of fungi along with basic details.
 Some you may be familiar with and some you may not.